-Follow-up to verify eligibility and services, in addition to a review of participant records conducted by the monitor in the course of the on-site monitoring visit, the CAPTE staff will review data entry information for affected participants in the state's data entry system.
+Follow-up will be conducted to verify eligibility and services, in addition to a review of participant records conducted by the monitor in the course of the on-site monitoring visit.
+The CAPTE staff will also review data entry information for affected participants in the state's data entry system.